AkshunChauhan/CPRO-1102_A/README.md

 - `ass22Dis.css`: A stylesheet specifically created for Question 1.

+- `catvideo.mp4`: Video file serving as the background for `blog.html` and `contact_us.html`.

 ## Additional Notes

+- The `catvideo.mp4` file is utilized as the background video for both `blog.html` and `contact_us.html`.
+Ensure that the video file is appropriately linked and plays seamlessly in the background.

 - Make sure to check and adhere to the guidelines mentioned in `dis.css` for consistent styling across different pages.